 In addition there are types of pills that are taken continuously for 3 months so that you would only get your period 4 times a year.
 While this sounds attractive, in practice staining usually makes it difficult to last the full 3 months.
 An alternative may be to take 2 packs of regular pills back to back to extend the time between periods.
 This should be discussed with your doctor.

 Finally there are some types of pills that will cause you to get a very light, short period.

 Please see our article on choosing a contraceptive method and speak to your doctor about the various options to find the right pill for you.
-You may wish to refer him or her to our site for medical professionals, also available as an app, for information on the implications of hilchot niddah on birth control choices.
+You may wish to refer him or her to the section of our website designed for medical professionals, Jewish Women’s Health, for information on the implications of hilchot niddah on birth control choices.

 It is important to note that for all of these pills there is often an adjustment period of up to 3 months in which you may experience irregular staining as your body adjusts to the hormones.
 However, not all stains will render a woman niddah nor invalidate the clean days, so it is important to review the laws of stains in advance.
 Please see our article on stains for more details.

 Please feel free to get back to us with any further questions.